Sanchez-Jupiter/project_of_SWS/README.md

 version 1.7 released

-next version will going to add punch effect and hopefully improve the jumping mechanism.
+next version is going to add punch effect and hopefully improve the jumping mechanism.